 7. Glutamine, which is an amino acid that is found in many foods, including eggs, dairy products, chicken, fish, and some fruits and vegetables.
 In supplement form, look for L-glutamine, a biologically active isomer of the amino acid, which can help repair damage caused by H. pylori.
 Take as directed.

 8. Probiotics, especially Lactobacillus acidophilus, can help support and maintain a healthy microbiome environment in your digestive system.
-Taking a probiotic supplement like Bio-K regularly, las well as including probiotic-rich and fermented foods in your diet, can both prevent and reduce symptoms of acid reflux.
+Taking a probiotic supplement as well as including probiotic-rich and fermented foods in your diet, can both prevent and reduce symptoms of acid reflux.

 9. Slippery elm is an herbal remedy that contains antioxidants that can ease inflammation and also soothe the digestive tract.
 This remedy also helps increase the secretion of mucus, which protects your GI tract against damage.
 You can use slippery elm as a tea (steep 4 grams of powdered slippery elm bark in 16 ounces of boiling water for 3 to 5 minutes and drink three times daily), tincture (5 milliliters three times daily), or capsule (400-500 mg three times daily for 4 to 8 weeks).